On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-We now give an overview of the simulation procedure, outlined in Algorithm~\ref{alg:treekvd}.
-The algorithm consumes a document $D=\langle s_0,..,s_k,...,s_{|D|} \rangle$ iteratively in memory cycles, updating working memory structure $T$ and long-term memory structure $F$ in each cycle.
-At the beginning of each cycle, the algorithm reads one sentence from input and extracts its proposition tree (line 5) following the procedure presented in section~\ref{section:prop-extr}.
-Then, fresh propositions are added to the current memory tree (line 6) and the resulting tree is pruned to a constant size (line 9) in order to simulate human memory constraints.
-Pruned nodes and subtrees are then moved to the long-term memory pool.
-Finally, the score of the remaining nodes in memory tree are updated (line 10) and simulation continues to the next cycle.
-We now elaborate on the details of each step in the algorithm.
+In this part, we introduce \textsc{TreeKvD}, the first sentence scoring system simulating KvD reading.
+The system models working memory and long-term memory as two separate weighted undirected graphs where each node represents a proposition and an edge connecting two propositions indicates the existence of overlap between their arguments, with the edge weight quantifying this overlap.
+Furthermore, working memory is constrained to be a tree, whereas long-term memory is modeled as a forest of trees pruned from memory trees during simulation.
+Let $s_k$ be the sentence read in cycle $k$, $T$ the working memory tree at the beginning of the cycle, with node set $V[T]$ and edge set $E[T]$.
+Similarly, let $G$ be the long-term memory graph with $V[G]$ and $E[G]$ as node and edge set, respectively.
+We now elaborate on the details of each step of the \textsc{TreeKvD}'s implementation of Algorithm~\ref{alg:kvd}.

+\paragraph{Extracting and Attaching Incoming Nodes.} First, subroutine \texttt{getPropositionTree} (Line 6) receives $s_k$ as input (as a sequence of tokens) and returns its corresponding proposition tree $P_k$ following the procedure presented in section~\ref{section:prop-extr}.

-\paragraph{Attaching incoming nodes.} Let $s_k$ be the sentence read in cycle $k$ and $P_k=\{p_0,...,p_N\}$ its corresponding proposition tree, and let $T$ be the memory tree at the beginning of the cycle.
-We define the optimal place to attach $P_k$ to $T$ as the pair $(t,p)$ where $t \in T, p \in P_k$ such that
+Then, subroutine \texttt{attachPropositions} (Line 7) attempts to attach $P_k$ to $T$, receiving as input structures $P_k$, $T$, and $G$, and returning the updated tree $T$ along with flag \texttt{attached} to indicate whether $T$ was modified or not.
+The attachment of $P_k$ to $T$ and proceeds as follows.
+We define the optimal place to attach $P_k$ to $T$ as the pair $(t^*,p^*)$ where $t^* \in V[T], p^* \in V[P_k]$ such that